delta/codecharacter-player-docs-2019/player_state.rst

 It contains every data structure we use to describe the state of the game.

 *Note:* You can think of two ways to describe position in this game - by counting the tiles in X and Y directions (0-based counting of course, we're civilized people here), and by the actual coordinates (tiles have a size).
-Whenever we refer to position, we always mean the actual coordinates, not the tile count, unless explicitly otherwise mentioned.
+Whenever we refer to position, we always mean the actual coordinates, not the tile count, unless explicitly otherwise mentioned. **Remember, the X-axis is from left to right, and Y-axis is from top to bottom of the map**.

 MapElement
 ================